 Whether your sales were coming from retail, specialized re-sellers or other intermediaries before: If your products could be available online, they should be.
 All you have to do is make it convenient for your customers to get them.

-Trend #3: Social media and mobile devices
+Trend #3: Purchasing on mobile devices

-For example, in 2020, the mobile app of popular shopping platform “KleiderKreisel”, a second-hand online fashion store with a highly engaged community of users, received more downloads than the mobile apps of eCommerce giants eBay and Amazon.
+For example, in 2020, the mobile app of popular shopping platform “KleiderKreisel”, a second-hand online fashion store with a highly engaged community of users, received more downloads than the mobile apps of e-commerce giants eBay and Amazon.
 Generally, the German market relies on mobile channels when buying gifts or making local recurring purchases.

 Tip

-Social media consumption is expected to grow beyond 2022 as brands are becoming innovative in advertising their products.
-Emergent, content-rich social networks such as TikTok, provide new opportunities and less competition when advertising to consumers.
-Take advantage of this trend by publishing videos and tutorials explaining the benefits of your products, how to use them, and where to buy them.
+Social media consumption is expected to grow beyond 2025 as brands are becoming innovative in advertising their products.
+Emergent, content-rich social networks like TikTok, provide new opportunities and less competition when advertising to consumers.

 Trend #4: Omnichannel selling is becoming the norm